Get insider access

 6. Best Standalone Samsung Soundbar

-If you live in a smaller space like an apartment, you might want to consider a standalone option.
+Consider a standalone option if you live in a smaller space like an apartment.
 Unlike the top picks on our list, this soundbar comes on its own, without dedicated subwoofers or satellites that take up extra space in your room.
 The Samsung HW-S60B/S61B is the best we've tested from the manufacturer, and its small and compact design makes it easy to integrate into your living room.
 Plus, built-in Alexa support lets you control the bar using only your voice, which is a cool touch.

 You can choose between the Samsung HW-S60B, which comes in Black, or the Samsung HW-S61B, which comes in White.
 Both bars offer the same features, including Samsung's SpaceFit Sound room correction tool.
 With it on, the bar's audio reproduction is optimized to meet your room's unique acoustics.
 Q-Symphony is available if you want to connect the bar with a compatible Samsung TV, and its graphic EQ and presets make it easy to customize.
 Without a dedicated sub, the bar has a less impressive low-frequency extension, so you notice less bass in the mix.
 That said, you can always add on a separate sub from the manufacturer down the line if you prefer.